ravisojitra/testera/README.md

-Missing images: 1
-Please define `REACT_APP_GOOGLE_CLIENT_ID` in `.env`

 # Design System

 All the design has been generated with [tailwindcss](https://tailwindcss.com/).
 Find all the theme related configuration inside tailwind.config.js

+# Design System

+All the designs have been generated with [Tailwind CSS](https://tailwindcss.com/).
+Find all the theme related configurations inside tailwind.config.js

+# Running the storybook

+We have detected common components and have generated possible variants of it.
+To check the documentation of generated common components by integrating storybook, please follow the below steps:

+## Install and Initializes

+     npx storybook init

+## Run the Storybook

+      npm run storybook

 <div>
   <h1 align="center">Getting Started with React Figma Web 🚀 </h1>
   <strong>
-    Generated with ❤️ from Dhiwise
+    Generated with ❤️ from DhiWise
   </strong>
   <p>
     This is the documentation of React Figma Web.
-    It holds all the info you need to get started with and make changes to your App
+    It contains all the information you need to get started with and make changes to your App
   </p>
 </div>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is integrated with a [Tailwind CSS](https://tailwindcss.com/) setup, a new utility-first css framework, in an CRA environment.
+This project is integrated with a [Tailwind CSS](https://tailwindcss.com/) setup, a new utility-first CSS framework, in an CRA environment.
 You can read more over on [Getting Started with Tailwind](https://tailwindcss.com/docs/installation).

 ## Table of Contents